Iunius118/ChiliBulletWeapons/docs/v3/weapons.md

   - **`barrel_count`** - Number of barrel (integer between 1 and 4, default is `1`)
   - **`show_in_tooltip`** - Whether to show upgrade data in the tooltip (boolean, default is `true`)

-#### `chilibulletweapons:bayoneted`

-- If set, this gun is fitted with a bayonet
-- Has a float value representing the bayonet attack damage

 #### `chilibulletweapons:fixed`

 - If set, this gun cannot be upgraded with upgrade items